yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 In this lab, you have accomplished the following:
 - Provision an Azure OpenAI resource
-- Deploy an OpenAI model within the Azure OpenAI studio
+- Deploy an OpenAI model within the Azure AI Foundry portal
 - Integrate Azure OpenAI models into your applications

 ### You have successfully completed the lab.